-I can’t help but share a moment of the first internship in social work to shed more light on recovery as a privilege.
-During that time, I was interning in an end-of-life unit in a regional cancer center.
-Every morning, I attended nursing rounds, in which a report was given to the incoming day shift.
-It was at that time when I first heard the term: “re-hab-able” as in, he or she is too ridden with cancer, he’s not rehab-able.
+My journey back in 2010 started in an end-of-life unit in a regional cancer center up in Johnson City in the Southern Tier of New York.
+Every morning, I attended nursing rounds.
+The nursing staff reported to the incoming day shift just around when I was supposed to arrive for my internship at the unit.
+During my training was the first time I heard the term: “re-hab-able,” as in, he or she is not too ridden with cancer to benefit from rehab and ‘rally back’.
 This concept shocked me deeply.
-Perhaps it shocked me because I was embarking on a recovery-based learning trajectory, or because, personally & professionally, I have always believed that no-one is beyond repair.
+Perhaps it surprised me because I was embarking on a recovery-based learning trajectory–or–maybe I was young, naive, and always believed that no-one is beyond repair.

 Ultimately, I have been privileged to live-out my existence in a manner in which my friends, family, financial status, and cultural background have all been critical players in hurling me closer to my healing & recovery.
 Many people continue to struggle without the necessary resources they need to keep moving forward in their journey carrying a mental health diagnosis.
 So, when you encounter people in your life that need help:

 - Reach out to them.

 - Point them towards the necessary resources they will need to continue living without bounds.

 - Privilege them with your helping hands and walk alongside them in their recovery.